Mibiss/LegeSystem/README.md

+# LegeSystem
-# LegeSystem collaborated with 2 other people
+LegeSystem was collaborated with 2 other people.
+Combined multiple topics from earlier in the semester.